-Indigenous Fashion, Beauty, Design Week engages with diverse First Nations, Inuit, and Métis creative champions whose work is inspired by ancestors, traditions, language, land, and culture.
+Indigenous Fashion, Beauty, Design Week engages with diverse First Nations, Northern, Inuit, and Métis creative champions whose work is inspired by ancestors, traditions, language, land, and culture.
 Their talents, creativity, and traditional knowledge blend with contemporary practice in highly engaging fashion, street wear, performances, music, and film.

 Algonquin Deer Clan/Toisnot Tuscarora

 Carola Jones is an Indigenous teaching artist whose practice explores place and memory through her grandmother’s Algonquin natural dye and textile garden.
 She describes her love for creating colour and passion for modern quilting as ‘walking out’ her mother’s dying wishes to share stories of survival through plant dying and stitching.
 Carola is a writer, visual storyteller, dreamer, working traveler, and Pow Wow dancer.
 From the coastal plains and outer banks of eastern North Carolina, she is a child of the remnant Tuscarora Confederacy known as the Gatekeepers.
 Her workshop will incorporate Otahpiaaki indigo dye crops from the summer of 2018.